D-Heger/VoxelGameEngine/docs/PLANNING.md

 ## 1. Executive Summary

 This document outlines the plan for developing a modular, performant, voxel-based game engine using Java 21 and LWJGL 3.
 Inspired by Minecraft Alpha, the engine will feature an infinite procedural world, core block mechanics, and a multithreaded architecture.
 The initial focus (MVP) is on establishing the core engine systems and basic gameplay, built upon a multi-project Gradle structure for maximum flexibility and future expansion.
-Key technologies include JOML for math, FastNoise Lite for world generation, FastUtil for optimized data structures, and SLF4j/Logback for robust logging.
+Key technologies include JOML for math, JNoise for world generation, FastUtil for optimized data structures, and SLF4j/Logback for robust logging.

 ## 2. Project Overview & Objectives